 - If any student requires an accommodation to meet the requirement for face coverings, districts and schools must limit the student's proximity to students and staff to the extent possible to minimize the possibility of exposure.
-Appropriate accommodations could include: - o Offering different types of face coverings and face shields that may meet the needs of the student. - o Spaces away from peers while the face covering is removed; students must not be left alone or unsupervised. - o Short periods of the educational day that do not include wearing the face covering, while following the other health strategies to reduce the spread of disease. - Additional instructional supports to effectively wear a face covering.
+Appropriate accommodations could include: - Offering different types of face coverings and face shields that may meet the needs of the student.